xokomola/css-course/course/Pages/SE - Software Engineering Wisdom.md

 How to master the "secret handshake" of professional software engineers?
 By using the right memes at the right moment.
 But don't be fooled.
 Each of these memes resulted from many years of work in the trenches.

 Those that have become teachers can probably show you their battle scars.
-But to keep things light they often use these enigmatic quips of wisdom.
+But to keep things light they often use these nuggets of wisdom.
 Not as rules to be blindly followed but as guide through unknown territory.

 ## One does not simply ...